JUA96/Joe-Portfolio/README.md

 - Spacy
 - Sklearn

-#### 2. Geospatial Analysis of London's Borough's
+#### 2. Geospatial Analysis of London Borough's

 The project set out to see if we could predict London's house prices by the amount of well rated locations and venues in each borough.

-- Using Clustering Analysis I succesfully predicted which price segment a borough would fit into based on the type of venues that were in it.
+- Deploying Clustering Analysis techniques I succesfully predicted which **price segment** a borough would fit into based on the type of venues that were in it.

 The project is here: [London Geospatial](https://github.com/JUA96/Capstone-Project-Geospatial-Analysis)